 RNase A can be dissolved at a concentration of 1 to 10 mg/ml in 10 mM Tris-HCl, pH 7.5, 15 mM NaCl, heated to 100°C for 15 minutes to inactivate contaminating DNases and cooled slowly to room temperature and dispense into aliquots.

-14. What is the working concentration of RNase A?
+What is the working concentration of this enzyme?

 Recommended working concentration of RNase A is 1 to 100 µg/mL depending on the application.
 The enzyme is active under a wide range of reaction conditions.
 At low salt concentrations (0 to 100 mM NaCl), RNase A cleaves single-stranded and double-stranded RNA as well as RNA strand in RNA-DNA hybrids.

-15. What is the storage temperature and handling information of RNase A?
+What is the storage temperature and handling measures for this product?

 Store in tightly sealed vial at -20ºC.
 Once opened, dehydrate it over silica gel under vacuum before returning to -20ºC.
 Use caution when handling.
 Do not use this compound if you are not fully trained or are unaware of the hazards involved.